The role of vitamin D

 - Make a long work call from a bench in the sun or ask colleagues to hold a walking meeting outdoors rather than in a meeting room

-- Check ultraviolet (UV) levels for your local area every day using the SunSmart UV Alert online or download the free SunSmart app for iPhone, iPad and Android
+- Check ultraviolet (UV) levels for your local area every day using the SunSmart UV Alert download the free SunSmart app for iPhone, iPad and Android

 - Use sun protection when UV levels are three and above